-The Company does not comply with ASX Recommendation 2.1 (a) in that the Nomination Committee is not chaired by an Independent Director nor are the majority of the members of the Nomination Committee Independent Directors.
+The Company does not comply with all aspects of Recommendation 2.1 (a) in that the majority of the members of the Nomination Committee are not Independent Directors.

 The company is satisfied, given its size and operations, that it has the appropriate blend of skills and experience on its Board (and Committees, to meet its current requirements.